mnot/I-D/web-proxy-desc/draft.md

 This member is optional.

-## bypassDomains
+## omitDomains

 An array containing strings; each string is either a host (as per {{RFC3986}} Section 3.2.2) or a classless prefix {{RFC4632}}.
-Clients SHOULD NOT use the WPD's proxies to access these domains.
+Clients MUST NOT use the WPD's proxies to access those nominated host, nor hostnames that have the host as a root.
+Likewise, clients MUST NOT use the WPD's proxies to access bare IP addresses that fall within the classless prefix.

-Note that when a "bare" IP address or classless prefix is used in bypassDomains, clients are not required to perform a reverse lookup on hostnames; these forms are only intended for accessing URLs that use the IP-literal or IPv4address forms.
+Note that when a "bare" IP address or classless prefix is used in omitDomains, clients are not required to perform a reverse lookup on hostnames; these forms are only intended for accessing URLs that use the IP-literal or IPv4address forms.